how our research program helps our clients

 We know that most of our clients don’t care about all this stuff.
 Heck, most of our colleagues don’t care about it!
 But our mission is to provide the highest quality therapy from the best therapists in Colorado.
 How can we know how we are doing if we don’t bother to find out, or if we use a test that would make most therapists look “above average”?

-The 2016-2018 graph above was created from our clients’ well-being data between November 2016 and December 2018, using the validated Rating of Outcome Scale (RŌS) and T-scores normed via published community-sample metrics.**
+The 2016-2018/2019 graph above was created from our clients’ well-being data using the validated Rating of Outcome Scale (RŌS) and T-scores that were normed via published community-sample metrics.**

 **Our methods included: T-score conversion of all change scores (normed to community–not clinical–samples) and repeated-measures-corrected effect sizes.
 Beating up our data this way creates some difficulty in comparisons with plain-vanilla pre-post effect sizes.
 Colleagues: we encourage you to call us if you want to check on our current methodologies and learn more about them.